-Notes to the Financial Statements 31 December 2017 (Expressed in Bahamian dollars) (Continued)
+Notes to the Financial Statements 31 December 2018 (Expressed in Bahamian dollars) (Continued)

-(r) Reinsurance transactions
+(p) Reinsurance transactions

 In the normal course of its life and health insurance business, the Company seeks to limit its exposure to loss on any single insured and to recover benefits paid, by ceding premiums to reinsurers under excess coverage and quota share contracts.
-Contracts entered into that meet the classification requirements for insurance contracts in Note 3(p) are classified as reinsurance contracts held.
-Under the excess coverage contracts, the Company retains a range of \$75,000 to \$100,000 (2016: \$75,000 to \$100,000) coverage per individual life and individual accidental death benefit.
-Under the quota share contracts, the Company retains 50% of the face amount per individual life and accidental death benefit to a maximum of \$100,000 on any one life insured.
-Individual and Group medical retention limit is retained at \$175,000 per member.
+Contracts entered into that meet the classification requirements for insurance contracts in Note 3(o) are classified as reinsurance contracts held.